Berkeley-CS61B/website-sp24/projects/proj0/index.md

 ### Testing and Debugging

-To test no-merge tile moves, run the tests in `TestTiltColumn.java`.
+To test the implementation of `tiltColumn(int x)`, run the tests in `TestTiltColumn.java`.

 `TestTiltColumn.java` is comprised of the following tests:

 1. `testNoMergeColumn`: calls `tiltColumn` on a column with two tiles that have different values.
 2. `testMergingColumn`: calls `tiltColumn` on a column with two tiles of the same value.
-Score calculations are do not need to be implemented for this test to pass.
+Score calculations do not need to be implemented for this test to pass.
 3. `testMergingColumnWithScore`: calls `tiltColumn` on a column with two tiles of the same value.
 Expects that the score will update accordingly.

 If your implementation is correct up to this point, you should expect to pass `testNoMergeColumn` and `testMergingColumn`.